 Pregnancy directs a lot of nutrients and energy towards growing your baby.
 Birthing is called 'labor' because it is physical work that consumes tons of energy.
 In postpartum, the birther is doing a lot of invisible repair work (even more if the birth was by Caesarean), plus the energy of producing breastmilk if the parent is lactating.
 All of this happens on an interrupted schedule.
 Research shows that many emotional and relationship problems begin during the postpartum period.

-The birthing parent needs to be replenished and restored, treated with care and nurtured after birth.
-Help the birther create a list of who in your "village" is willing to support for even an hour, run an errand, or bring a warm, freshly prepared meal.
+The birthing parent needs to be replenished and restored, treated with care, and nurtured after birth.
+You can help your partner create a list of who in your "village" is willing to support for even an hour, run an errand, or bring a warm, freshly prepared meal.
 Consider investing in an Ayurvedic postpartum doula for restorative care for the birthing parent and family.
 We make the process of this transitional time easier!

 Supports for Dads & Partners